If you are looking for a plant that offers an Asian, classic, and architectural look, the Dracaena marginata plant is for you.

 Placing the Dracaena marginata plant in partially-shaded areas, such as in front of an east or south-facing window or a tinted balcony door, will result in healthier growth and development of fresh flowers.

-I suggest keeping your Dracaena marginata plant well away from direct, harsh sun rays; they are likely to burn its leaves.
+I suggest keeping your Dracaena marginata plant well away from direct, harsh sun rays; they will likely burn its leaves.
 Unfortunately, the damage may be irreversible.

-The ideal temperature range for the Dracaena marginata plant is 70 to 80 degrees Fahrenheit (21 to 27 Celsius).
-Most households already fall within this temperature range; therefore, going above and beyond for establishing the preferred environment is not required.
+The ideal temperature range for the Dracaena marginata plant is 60 to 80 degrees Fahrenheit (16 to 27 Celsius).
+Most households already fall within this temperature range; therefore, going above and beyond to establish the preferred environment is not required.

-The Dracaena marginata plant is fairly sensitive to light; therefore, please bring your plant inside during the peak sun hours if you have placed it outside.
+The Dracaena marginata plant is fairly light-sensitive; therefore, please bring your plant inside during the peak sun hours if you have placed it outside.

 Similarly, if it is too cold for the Dracaena marginata plant, place it inside to protect it from any temperature fluctuations.
 The USDA hardiness zones are 10 to 12.

 Even when placed in 30% to 60% humidity, the usual environment moisture level, the Dracaena marginata plant thrives.
-You can tell the humidity levels meet the plant’s requirements when you see signs such as healthy-looking vines, lush green leaves, and beautiful white flowers.
+When you see signs such as healthy-looking leaves, you can tell the humidity levels meet the plant’s requirements.

 However, if your Dracaena Marginata plant looks dull or leggy, I recommend you check your house’s humidity levels.
 The Dragon Tree plant often loses its turgidity when placed in dry surroundings.

-To check if your house is too dry, you can buy a moisture meter that accurately measures humidity levels.
-If your moisture comes out as too low, get your hands on a humidifier and place it in the same room as the Dracaena marginata plant.
+To check if your house is too dry, buy a moisture meter that accurately measures humidity levels.
+If your moisture is too low, get on a humidifier and place it in the same room as the Dracaena marginata plant.

 Fertilize every 2-3 weeks in spring and summer and revert to fertilizing by-monthly in autumn and winter.

-For a plant that is sturdy and disease-resistant, you might think that it has large feeding needs.
-However, it is just the opposite; the Dracaena marginata plant has a small appetite and does not need to be fertilized often.
+For a sturdy and disease-resistant plant, you might think that it has large feeding needs.
+However, it is the opposite; the Dracaena marginata plant has a small appetite and does not need to be fertilized often.

 Ideally, the Dracaena marginata plant should be fed at the beginning of the growing season in spring and then again in summer.
 It can also be fed right at the start of spring.
 Fertilizing the Dracaena Marginata plant during the winter is not essential since it does not actively grow in the cooler months.